Master of Science in Geography

 Funding is available from the Sidman P. Poole Endowment to support field research, to purchase specialized field equipment and supplies, and to assist in attending professional meetings, seminars, and workshops.
 Please see the Poole Endowment page for more information and details on how to apply.

 Additional funding opportunities are available through the College of Natural Resources and Environment, including CNRE travel grants and the CNRE Satellite Beacon Program.

 Graduate School Resources

-The Graduate School maintains a resource page for current graduate students, including university-level announcements, information, and forms.
+The Graduate School maintains a resources page for current graduate students that includes university announcements, information, and forms.

 It is important to contact faculty to gauge their interest in being a potential M.S. thesis advisor.
-Visit faculty profiles and their personal websites to identify faculty with common research interests.
-You will be asked to provide at least one faculty as a potential advisor in your “Academic & Professional Goals Statement.”
-Faculty will inform you if they are recruiting a new student and if they are interested in considering your submitted application alongside other applicants seeking their supervision.
-Thus, the applications process is competitive based on both the pool of applicants and advisor fit.
-If you are unable to identify a potential advisor then contact Graduate Director Andrew Ellis.
+Visit their faculty profiles and personal websites to identify faculty with common research interests.
+You will be asked to provide at least one faculty member as a potential advisor in your “Academic and Professional Goals Statement.”
+Faculty will inform you if they are recruiting a new student and if they are interested in considering your submitted application alongside those of other applicants seeking their supervision.
+Thus, the application process is competitive based on both the pool of applicants and advisor fit.
+If you are unable to identify a potential advisor, contact Andrew Ellis, director of graduate studies.
 It is difficult to gain acceptance without an advisor as we strive to be a student-centered program with strong mentoring relationships.

 We prefer to admit students in the fall semester due to course scheduling, funding availability, and intended program design.
 However, applications are accepted to begin in the spring.
-It is best to contact Graduate Director Andrew Ellis to discuss opportunities for a spring semester start.
+It is best to contact Andrew Ellis, director of graduate studies, to discuss opportunities for a spring semester start.

 Geography is an inherently diverse and interdisciplinary field, so students are not required to have an undergraduate degree in geography.
-Some of our most successful students have entered with degrees from allied fields.
+Some of our most successful students have entered with degrees from other fields.

 No, GRE scores are not required.